-About half of essential tremor cases appear to result from a genetic mutation, although a specific gene hasn't been identified.
+About half of essential tremor cases appear to result from altered DNA.
 This form is referred to as familial tremor.
-It isn't clear what causes essential tremor in people without a known genetic mutation.
+It isn't clear what causes essential tremor in people who don't have familial tremor.

 Known risk factors for essential tremor include:

-Genetic mutation.
+Altered gene.
 The inherited variety of essential tremor (familial tremor) is an autosomal dominant disorder.
-A defective gene from just one parent is needed to pass on the condition.
+An altered gene from just one parent is needed to pass on the condition.

-If you have a parent with a genetic mutation for essential tremor, you have a 50 percent chance of developing the disorder yourself.
+If you have a parent with an altered gene for essential tremor, you have a 50% chance of developing the disorder yourself.